-Bluehost vs Hostgator: Let’s Find Which One is Better
+Bluehost vs Hostgator: Which Provide More Value?

 BlueHost and HostGator both are well known and one of the most affordable web hosting companies to start a website within budget.
 When we talk about cheap WordPress hosting providers, you can find them at the top of other web hosts.
-In this unbiased BlueHost vs HostGator comparison, I am going to share everything you must know before deciding which one would be an exceptional choice for your website.
+In this BlueHost vs HostGator comparison, I am going to share everything you must know before deciding which one would be an exceptional choice for your website hosting.

 As BlueHost and HostGator offer same features at the almost same prices, so sometimes it becomes difficult for newbies to choose the perfect one for their website need.
 Due to prominent web hosting, reliable server uptime and server speed, I can’t stop myself to say that both hosts are one of the best and stable web hosting providers for starter and med-level websites.
 And that is why they are most popular among new users and novice bloggers.
 I also had started my blogging journey with BlueHost.

-BlueHost vs HostGator Review: Let’s Find Which One is Best for You?
+BlueHost vs. HostGator Review: Let’s Find Which One is Best for You?

 BlueHost is a Provo, Utah based web hosting company was started on 2003 by Matt Heaton and Danny Ashworth.
 The core purpose was providing the most convenient, easy to use, and sustainable hosting solutions for novice and professional users.

 Currently, they are handling more than 2 million websites.
 It was acquired in 2010 by EIG, and since now they are improving their servers using latest and cutting-edge technologies.
 Recently, they developed WordPress tools which are specifically designed for WordPress websites.

 On the other hand, HostGator was started back in 2002 by Brent Oxley and a Florida-based company.
 In 2012 HostGator was acquired by EIG.
 They claimed to empower 8,000,000 domain names till to date and growing exponentially.
 It is also very famous among money conscious users.